Show summary Hide summary

 If you hear about Aerola in a sporting, professional, or family context, think of this richness behind the simple word: a link between migration, identity, and passion.

-Those who bear it today are often associated with a path of patience and success against the odds.
-The goalkeeper Alphonse Areola is an excellent example: a long career full of ambition.
+Those who bear it today are often associated with a journey of patience and success against the odds.
+Goalkeeper Alphonse Areola is a perfect example: a long trajectory full of ambition.

 With Aerola, we’re not talking about a mass name, but a name that resonates strongly when it appears, because it carries a unique story, a singular breath.
 Not bad for a name, right?